BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 - A Python application using the Flask package for headless web deployment.
 - Docker Containers for code and environment isolation, stored in a private registry so that the entire company can re-use the application Containers in future projects, saving time and money.
 - Kubernetes for ease of deployment and scale, and to avoid platform lock-in.
-- Microsoft Azure SQL DB for selection of size, performance, scale, auto-management and backup, in addition to Relational data storage and processing at the highest security level.
+- Microsoft Azure SQL Database for selection of size, performance, scale, auto-management and backup, in addition to Relational data storage and processing at the highest security level.

 In this article we'll explain the process for creating the entire Proof-of-Concept project.
 The general steps for creating the application are: